ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 To this end, the Group Manager can individually target the 'control_uri' URI of each group member (see {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm-oscore}}).
 Such messages sent by the Group Manager to each group member MUST have Content-Format set to application/ace-groupcomm+cbor, and MUST be formatted as the Join Response defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, with the following differences.

-* Only the parameters 'gkty', 'key', 'num', 'exp' and 'ace_groupcomm_profile' are present.
+* Only the parameters 'gkty', 'key', 'num', 'exp', and 'ace_groupcomm_profile' are present.

 * The 'key' parameter includes only the following parameters, with values reflecting the new configuration of the OSCORE group.